Hiking The Buttermilk Falls State Park Gorge Trail

 • Annual Visitors: ~200,000

-However, the most captivating area of this family friendly park lies further upstream, where sharply twisting ravines have eroded due to the perpetual flow of water plummeting towards Cayuga Lake.
+Buttermilk Falls State Park is home to a beautiful 165 ft high cascade waterfall with multiple tiers, bursting out of a wooded hill like a waterslide made of rock.
+However, the most captivating area lies further upstream, where sharply twisting ravines have eroded due to the perpetual flow of water plummeting towards Cayuga Lake.

-Ithaca is the perfect base for exploring Buttermilk Falls, as well as Robert H Treman, Taughannock Falls and even Watkins Glen State Parks as part of a wider Finger Lakes road trip.
+Buttermilk Falls State Park is ideally situated just 3 miles from central Ithaca in western New York state.
+Ithaca is the perfect base for exploring Buttermilk Falls as well as Robert H Treman, Taughannock Falls and even Watkins Glen State Parks as part of a wider Finger Lakes road trip.

 Buttermilk Falls distance from nearby major cities: